Search and Hit Enter

 Low FODMAP vegetarian moussaka

 This moussaka is a delicious meal prep kind of dish that will keep you eating well for days.
-It uses a low FODMAP vegetarian mince to keep the protein high, and plenty of delicious roasted vegetables.
+It uses a low FODMAP vegetarian mince to keep the protein high, along with plenty of delicious roasted vegetables.
 I love using smoked mozzarella here to add a meaty depth of flavour.

 FODMAP friendly vegetarian moussaka